blueskythlikesclouds/DivaModLoader/README.md

 enabled = true
 console = false
 mods = "mods"
+priority = ["Example Mod 1", "Example Mod 2"]
 ```

 * **enabled**: Whether the mod loader is enabled.
 * **console**: Whether a console window is going to be created.
 * **mods**: The directory where mods are stored.
+* **priority**: A list of mod folders to load, with the first mod in the array having the highest priority.

+The priority array is automatically set by mod managers.
+If you're not using a mod manager, you can delete the priority array from the config file.
+This will make mods load in alphabetical order from the mods folder, with the mod at the top of the list having the highest priority.
+This is the default behavior if you have installed DML directly from the GitHub page without a mod manager.

 ### Mod Loading